GAA-UAM/scikit-fda/docs/modules/exploratory/visualization/clustering.rst

 ================
 In order to show the results of the cluster algorithms in a visual way, :mod:`this module <skfda.exploratory.visualization.clustering_plots>` is implemented.
-It contains the following methods:
+It contains the following classes:

 .. autosummary::
    :toctree: autosummary

-   skfda.exploratory.visualization.clustering.plot_clusters
+   skfda.exploratory.visualization.clustering.ClusterPlot
-   skfda.exploratory.visualization.clustering.plot_cluster_lines
+   skfda.exploratory.visualization.clustering.ClusterMembershipLinesPlot
-   skfda.exploratory.visualization.clustering.plot_cluster_bars
+   skfda.exploratory.visualization.clustering.ClusterMembershipPlot

 In the first one, the samples of the FDataGrid are divided by clusters which are assigned different colors.
 The following functions, are only valid for the